 Edwin looked away for a few moments and then faced his questioner.
 “I was seventeen at the time.
 On a Saturday afternoon, my father and I were working on my first old car.
-For some reason, gasoline in the carburetor exploded.
+For some reason, the gasoline in the carburetor exploded.
 My father did not survive, and I suffered third-degree burns over the upper half of my body.
 I lost three fingers on my left hand and two on my right.
 Unfortunately, the treatment at that time was severely lacking.
 The doctors did the best they could and that was at least enough to save my life.
 But I had surgery after surgery to try to reconstruct my face.”

 “And Isaac read about your situation in the paper.”

 “That’s correct.
 Even after everything he’d been through, Isaac honestly believed that my family needed the money more than he did.
 It was several months after my accident when Isaac contacted my mother.
 The medical bills for my treatment were piling up, she was behind on the mortgage, I had three younger sisters she was trying to care for while working two jobs – and all of this was happening while she grieved the loss of my father.”